hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

   defining variables in their own file to make your configuration easier to organize and understand.

-This file defines four variables within your Terraform configuration.
+This file defines three variables within your Terraform configuration.
 The `project` and `credentials_file` variables have an empty block: `{ }`.
 The `region` and `zone` variables set defaults.
 If a default value is set, the variable is optional.
 Otherwise, the variable is required.
 If you run `terraform